 Are you a traveler or freelancer looking for affordable health care?
 Read about a high deductible health plan (HDHP) and the tax advantaged HSA account.

 Once I quit my job to travel, I no longer had that nice employer-supported health insurance.
 While I traveled I acquired a decent travel insurance plan which covered me for medical emergencies and issues like theft, loss, or canceled travels.
 But then I came home.
 Traveling or not, many of us today are self-employed entrepreneurs that need some kind of health care coverage.
-Today’s guest post sheds light on a great option, which I am personally considering (I’m already halfway there):
+Today’s guest post sheds light on a great option, which I now also have.

 Do you sometimes imagine what you could purchase if you didn’t have to pay for health insurance?
 I do.
 My dream is to buy a round-the-world airline ticket and visit as many developing countries as I can.
 I usually determine how expensive an item is and base its value on my calculations of where I can fly internationally for the same price.
 For example, if I pay $5,040 a year on health insurance for a family of three ($420.52 a month/ medical-dental), then for the same money, I can fly my family to Laos or Papua New Guinea.
 I am often tempted to enliven my inner rebel, live in the moment, and cast off responsibility and just go!

 I could easily spend my life country-hopping, looking for the next great adventure.
 Recently, I made a career change that forced me to research different health care options.
 I went from a stable job with a full benefits package to being a self-employed independent contractor with absolutely no coverage.
 I declined the expensive health care through COBRA for $1,300 a month.
 And I did not have the option of signing onto a spouse’s health care plan.